Safe Summer Socialising

 - 1 in 4 of those who admitted to drink driving had 2 or more drinks getting behind the wheel

-It takes your body one hour to process one standard drink after you have stopped drinking (not after you have started drinking).
+It takes your body at least one hour to process one standard drink after you have stopped drinking (not after you have started drinking).
 This means if you drink 3 pints of lager which is 6 standard drinks it will take your body 6 hours to process.